When I first heard about the raw food diet it made perfect sense. I thought I had finally found the perfect human diet

 Cooked foods of all kinds are considered to be poisons by many raw foodists.
 Even whole steamed veggies, cooked beans, sweet potatoes, squash, and whole grains are seen as evil because of a study in the 1920s that showed an increase in the production of white blood cells (digestive leukocytes) after eating a cooked meal.

 This reason for a 100% raw food diet does not hold up because digestive leukocytes do not increase when 10% of the food eaten is raw.

 Raw foodism is rampant with perfectionism, Isolationism, and religious cult-like zeal.
 Some raw foodists spend most of the day prepping food or if they eat only unprocessed foods they spend the day grazing and chewing.

 Some people do well on a raw food diet.
 But many people who attempt to stay 100% raw develop unhealthy food obsessions.

 Some people ending up binging on cooked foods, and developing eating disorders, gaining more weight, and becoming less healthy than they started.

-100% raw foods is not reccomended for kids
+100% raw foods is not recommended for kids

 I arrived at one raw food retreat to find the mom feeding the kids raw rolled oats with cold-pressed oil, honey, and sea salt as they cried for cooked food.

 Their mom explained that they had just been to visit their grandmother and had gotten a taste for cooked foods.
 The concoction she was feeding them didn’t seem very appetizing and I could see why the children were unhappy.

 A whole foods plant-based diet with some cooked foods is considered healthy for people of all ages including pregnant women, by The Academy of Nutrition and Dietetics.
 But a strictly raw diet is missing too many nutrients from legumes, grains, tubers, and other cooked veggies to keep kids happy and healthy.